kigawas/blog/content/posts/interface-vs-adt.md

     public:
         virtual void printCoordinates() {
+            // error: 'class Shape' has no member named 'x'
-            // error: 'class Shape' has no member named 'x' printf("(%d, %d)", this -> x, this -> y);
+            // error: 'class Shape' has no member named 'y' printf("(%d, %d)", this -> x, this -> y);
         }
 };